When will this show up on my credit report?

 The following is being shared for informational purposes and is not credit repair advice.

 So you know that your credit report is important.
 And you know that it contains a lot of useful information about your usage of credit over the past seven to ten years.
-But have you ever wondered exactly when certain events will be reported?
-Well, wonder no more!
+But have you ever wondered exactly how quickly certain information is added to your report?
+Here's what you need to know.

 Creditors generally report on individual consumer accounts to credit bureaus once a month.
-The time of month usually doesn’t change, so how quickly something like a missed payment hits your credit report is dependent on 1) when your creditor makes their monthly report, and 2) when your billing cycle ends.
+The time of month usually doesn’t change, so how quickly something like a missed payment hits your credit report is dependent on how close the event is to the reporting date.

 Also note that creditors don’t really report “late” or “missed” payments – they report whether or not your account is current or delinquent.
 That’s an important distinction.
 If you missed your payment last month and then made a regular payment this month, your account would remain 30 days delinquent and would be reported as such until you managed to bring it current.
 When you miss multiple payments your accounts becomes increasingly delinquent – 30, 60, 90 days delinquent, etc. The status of the account is what’s reported, not the fact that you missed a payment.